 How about RPG history?
 Where is a good place to start?

 I don’t have a good answer for this.
 Most of what I know, I’ve absorbed over years of reading, talking to folks and occasionally looking stuff up on the internet.
 RPGnet is a great resource.
-I also devoured Shannon Appelclines’ four-volume Designers & Dragons when my very understanding wife got them for me for Christmas.
+I also devoured Shannon Appelclines’ four-volume Designers & Dragons when my very supportive wife got them for me for Christmas.

 Have you played all the games you’ve posted?